-A handwoven composition of 24,722,435 stitches in 6 movements woven as 1 length
+A handwoven composition of 24,722,435 stitches in 6 movements

-Dark Hedges is a journey through fog & fear, set on a quiet road in north Antrim.
+Woven as one piece and cut, Dark Hedges is a journey through fog & fear, set on a quiet road in north Antrim.

 Everything is illuminated : I discover and accept love and loss.